miracle73/Deep-Fake-Detector/README.md

 ## License

-[Add your license information here]
+Please, check the license file for details